Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Loss of tourist revenue due to the coronavirus crisis has been a significant push factor for Tunisians coming to Europe

 Another major migration factor is uneven economic recovery forcing people to seek income opportunities abroad.
-"First trends speak for increasing imbalances that create more push and pull factors for migration toward the rich (and faster-recovering) countries of the Global North," Hofmann thinks.
+"First trends speak for increasing imbalances that create more push and pull factors for migration toward the rich (and faster-recovering) countries of the Global North," Hofmann told DW.

 Such increased migration flows, in turn, have impacts on the economy — and on the spread of COVID-19.